janaagaard75/azure-functions-typescript/README.md

 - Move some logic to an external file as a proof of concept.
 - Use a Node module or two as a proof of concept.
-- Add an Azure test that verifies the endpoint.
-- Better type definition for the functions.
+- Better type definitions for the functions.
 (HttpResponse is missing.)
 - Set the main branch to `production`.
 - Protect the main branch.
 This can only be done once the project has become public.
 - Rollup?
 Remember to add both Day.js and something else.